StoneCypher/UnderstandingReactiveProgramming/md/What is Reactive Programming.md

 ## TL;DR (Too Long; Didn't Read)

-In non-reactive programming, we set variables to values at any given time.
+In standard imperative and other non-reactive programming, we set variables to values at any given time.

 ```javascript
 const A = 1, B = 2, Sum = A+B;